pysojic/InterviewPrepCpp/README.md

 ## Getting Started

-Feel free to explore the repository, run the code, and adapt it for your own learning journey.
-Contributions that enhance understanding and offer educational value are welcome, but please keep in mind the training nature of this project.
+Feel free to explore the repository, run the code, and adapt it.
+Contributions that enhance understanding and offer educational value are welcome!